Revision Rhinoplasty Newport Beach

 The general rule is one year from the primary surgery.
 There are two categories of patients who ask this question.
 Some patients think their nose still looks too large or not refined enough after the initial surgery.
 These patients should wait the entire year because it is usually in the second half of the year that refinement takes place.
 If after one year the concerns persist, revision rhinoplasty may be warranted.
 The other group of patients has a specific abnormality (dent, collapsed tip, narrowed nostrils, etc.) that will likely not improve if given more time.
 For these patients, I suggest waiting at least 6-9 months before undergoing revision surgery just to let the majority of the swelling resolve.

 The main risk of this procedure is pain.
-Initially, it will hurt more than the nasal surgery portion and you will feel twinges of pain for a few weeks though it will improve day by day.
+Initially, it will hurt more than the nasal surgery portion, and you will feel twinges of discomfort for a few weeks, which will improve day by day.
 The other risk is that a small tear can occur on the undersurface of the cartilage.
-This can let air into the chest cavity and is called a pneumothorax.
-This is managed in several ways but usually requires one or two x-rays to confirm that the air collection is resolving normally.
+This can let air into the chest cavity.
+We manage this in several ways but usually require one or two X-rays to confirm that the air collection is resolving normally.

-Each case is handled on an individual basis.
+Each case is handled individually.
 In general, a strong piece of cartilage can be used to lengthen and counter-rotate the tip of the nose.
-The normal tip cartilages are then sutured to the extended graft and provide a stable platform for the new shape of the nose.
+The normal tip cartilages are then sutured to the extended graft, providing a stable platform for the new shape.

-Spreader grafts are used when narrowing or collapse of the middle portion of the nose is causing either a cosmetic or functional defect.
-These are small rectangular pieces of cartilage that are placed alongside the septum.
-They physically increase the space between the septum and the cartilage that supports the side of the nose.
-This will widen the middle portion of the nose slightly but usually is a positive cosmetic change.
+Spreader grafts physically increase the space between the septum and the cartilage that supports the side of the nose.
+This will widen the middle of the nose slightly, but it is usually a positive cosmetic change.

 I’m happy with my results